seanbenhur/intent-recognition/README.md

 	<li>CNN</li>
 	<li>BERT</li>
 </ol>
-> Based on the Results, I have created a  flask rest api

 ## Installation
 If you want to test this on your own machine I would recommend you run it in a virtual environment or use Docker, as not to affect the rest of your files.